 Shadow Visions lets you discover extra copies of your cards.
 Depending on the matchup and scenario, each of the spells can actually be good discover targets.
 Generally, Mind Blast or Psychic Scream are best in the late game vs slow decks, but Power Word: Shield can be good if you need it immediately, Divine Hymn is good if you need healing or can combo it with Pyro and Cleric, and if you have only 3 different spells left in your deck, including Shadow Visions, you can sometimes deal extra damage by discovering Shadow Visions over and over again.
 This is especially useful if you’re running out of resources – this way you can deal 6 damage per turn without actually using any card.

 The Twilight Acolyte + Cabal Shadow Priest is your best way to answer a single big minion.
 It works amazingly well vs The Lich King, which is a common T8 play from slower decks.
 Not only you deal with it, but you also get a great board and LK card yourself.
+Against Odd Mage, it’s also a great way to steal their Ragnaros the Firelord – you don’t really care that it will have only 2 health, since it will still deal 8 damage with its effect.
 You can also snatch something like your opponent’s Hadronox if they don’t immediately kill it.
 Stealing any bigger minion is great, because it’s a nice tempo swing.
 Now they either have to spend time and resources dealing with your board (during which time you might burn them with Hero Power if you’ve turned into DK already) or take lots of damage, and both options are good for you.

 Control Priest Card Replacements